 Waters v.
 Whiting, 113 Md.
 App.
 464 (1997) and Electronics Store, Inc. v.
 Cellco Partnership, 127Md.
 App.
 385 (1999).

-While practicing, Joann felt it important to give back to the local community.
-In an effort to do so, Joann has been involved in the following non-profit and charitable organizations: Three Oaks Center Board of Directors (presently), Patuxent River Council of the Navy League (Board member, 2007- 2012), Trinity Lutheran Church (Parish Planning Council, 2010-present, Board of Elders, 2009-2010), United Way of St. Mary’s County (President of Board, 1997-2004, Board Member, 1995-2007), Great Mills High School mock trial team coach (1994-1997), Leonardtown Rotary Club (1995-2000).
+While practicing, Joann feels it is important to give back to the local community.
+In an effort to do so, Joann has been involved in the following non-profit and charitable organizations: Hospice of St. Mary’s (2021-2022), Three Oaks Center (Board of Directors 2014-2019), Patuxent River Council of the Navy League (Board member, 2007- 2012, present).
+She serves as vice president of the Seven Sisters Homeowners Association Board in Nags Head, North Carolina.
 She also gives hours of time to pro bono work for other local charities and organizations which are not listed here.